Local Government Honours Awards

 • Framed certificate.

-For noteworthy contributions to Local Government, demonstrated leadership and commitment to professional development.
+For noteworthy contributions to Local Government, demonstrated leadership and commitment to professional development for an individual aged 35 years or younger.

 Eligibility Requirements